SyedAmirAli/Microcontroller/arduino_uno_with_bt-hc05_robot_car/README.md

 ---

 _Note: This Markdown file provides an organized structure for presenting information about the Arduino Bluetooth Car project, including details about the code, prerequisites, project author, app download links, version, and license.
-And All Credits are on DIY [Make Youtube Channel](https://www.youtube.com/@MakeDIY9)._
+And all credits are on [DIY Make](https://www.youtube.com/@MakeDIY9) Youtube Channel._